PathOS-project/pathos-toolkit/case-studies/covid-19/README.md

-# COVID-19 Research Data, Code, and Analysis Results
+# Impact of Artefact Reuse in COVID-19 Publications Research Data, Code, and Analysis Results

-This repository contains the complete dataset, analysis scripts, and results for the COVID-19 case study.
+This repository contains the complete dataset, analysis scripts, and results for the Impact of Artefact Reuse in COVID-19 Publications case study.

 ## Overview